-7.2 The repair, revitalisation and re-use of our heritage assets, listed buildings and conservation areas continue to be a priority for the Council.
-The Council had been working in partnership with owners and local community groups to make improvements to a range of heritage assets.

-7.3 Historic England's Heritage at Risk Register provides a record of historic places most at risk and in need of support.
-In 2021, the number of Grade I and II\ listed buildings on the Historic England At Risk Register has reduced to three with one listed place of worship.
-Included on the list are:

-- Bastion and ha-ha wall, Kirkleatham

-- Kirkleatham Hall Stables

-- Bastion, north west of Kirkleatham Stables

-- Christ Church, Coatham Road, Redcar

-7.4 Work on the Grade II\ listed Red Barns is progressing well with renovation and re-occupation continuing, with this now being removed from the register.
-Work is ongoing at Kirkleatham and this Conservation Area has now been removed from the Register, although three Grade II\ buildings remain at risk.
-In 2021, the historic Grade II listed Kirkleatham Walled Garden opened following a multi-million pound transformation.

-7.5 Listed places of worship on the list benefit from Ecclesiastical exemption.
-This means that they are exempt from certain provisions of the planning acts, including the need to apply for listed building consent for ecclesiastical building.

-7.6 The number of scheduled monuments remained the same.
-The monuments on the register include:

-- Remains of Kilton Castle (also Grade I listed building)

-- Eston Nab hill fort

-- Bowl Barrow, Guisborough

-- Manorial settlement
+- 7.2 The repair, revitalisation and re-use of our heritage assets, listed buildings and conservation areas continue to be a priority for the Council.
+The Council had been working in partnership with owners and local community groups to make improvements to a range of heritage assets. - 7.3 Historic England's Heritage at Risk Register provides a record of historic places most at risk and in need of support.
+In 2021/22, the number of Grade I and II listed buildings on the Historic England At Risk Register has increased by one, with the number of scheduled monuments and conservation areas at risk decreasing by one each. - 7.4 Work on the Grade II listed Red Barns is progressing well with renovation and re-occupation continuing, with this now being removed from the register.
+Work is ongoing at Kirkleatham and this Conservation Area has now been removed from the Register, although three Grade II buildings remain at risk.
+In 2021, the historic Grade II listed Kirkleatham Walled Garden opened following a multi-million pound transformation. - 7.5 Listed places of worship on the list benefit from Ecclesiastical exemption.
+This means that they are exempt from certain provisions of the planning acts, including the need to apply for listed building consent for ecclesiastical building. - 7.6 The number of scheduled monuments remained the same.
+The monuments on the register include: - Remains of Kilton Castle (also Grade I listed building) - Eston Nab hill fort - Bowl Barrow, Guisborough - Manorial settlement

-There were 3 Conservation Areas on the register:
+There were 2 Conservation Areas on the register with Guisborough being removed:

 - Loftus

 - Coatham

-- Guisborough

-7.7 Loftus is on the register due to a lack of planning restrictions meaning inappropriate changes under permitted development rights, unsympathetic advertisements allowed via deemed consent and neglect of both occupied and unoccupied buildings.
+- 7.7 Loftus is on the register due to a lack of planning restrictions meaning inappropriate changes under permitted development rights, unsympathetic advertisements allowed via deemed consent and neglect of both occupied and unoccupied buildings.
 There is a significant problem with unoccupied vacant commercial properties in Loftus.
 Work is ongoing to improve Loftus High Street.
 The Loftus Conservation Area Character Appraisal has been updated and an accompanying Management Plan will be completed in the near future.

-7.8 Coatham and Guisborough are on the list, again due to inappropriate changes under permitted development due to insufficient planning controls, but also due to some neglect issues.
-All conservation areas in the borough have updated Character Appraisals and Management Plans for all are intended to follow.
+- 7.8 All conservation areas in the borough have updated Character Appraisals and Management Plans for all are intended to follow.
 The Council completed the Saltburn Conservation Area Management Plan in October 2019 and in September 2021 an Article 4 Direction and Local Development Order (LDO) came into force covering the Conservation Area.
 The Article 4 Direction will protect the character of the conservation area by removing certain permitted development rights, meaning that most external alterations to properties will require planning permission.
-The LDO prepared alongside the LDO seeks to encourage sympathetic alterations to be carried out to properties in the conservation area by allowing specified alterations without planning permission.

-7.9 Saltburn Valley Gardens remains at risk, with issues including path and step subsidence and unmanaged tree and shrub growth, primarily due to the steeply sloping nature of the site.
+The LDO prepared alongside the LDO seeks to encourage sympathetic alterations to be carried out to properties in the conservation area by allowing specified alterations without planning permission. - 7.9 Saltburn Valley Gardens remains at risk, with issues including path and step subsidence and unmanaged tree and shrub growth, primarily due to the steeply sloping nature of the site.
 An active 'friends group' was established and a management plan produced to steer improvement works which include restoration of the Albert Memorial and supplementary work, with future plans for landscape restoration.